-5 CCR 4917; EC 231.5, 48900.2; (BP 5145.7)
+5 CCR 4917; EC 231.5, 48900.2; (BP 5145.7, 5145.71)

-The Governing Board is committed to maintaining a learning environment that is free of harassment.
+The Governing Board is committed to maintaining a safe school environment that is free of harassment and discrimination.
 Sexual harassment of students at school or at school-sponsored or school-related activities is prohibited.
 Retaliatory behavior or action against any person who reports, files a complaint, or testifies about, or otherwise supports a complainant in alleging sexual harassment is also prohibited.
-Any student who engages in sexual harassment or sexual violence at school or at a school-sponsored or school-related activity will be subject to disciplinary action.
+Any student who engages in sexual harassment or sexual violence at school or at a schoolsponsored or school-related activity will be subject to disciplinary action.
 For students in grades 4 through 12, disciplinary action may include suspension and/or expulsion, provided that in imposing such discipline the entire circumstances of the incident(s) will be taken into account.
+Any employee found to have engaged in sexual harassment or sexual violence toward any student will be subject to disciplinary action, up to and including dismissal, in accordance with law and the applicable collective bargaining agreement.